zekicaneksi/Passportjs-GoogleAuth2.0-With-API-call-from-front-end-example/README.md

 ### While Deploying

-To get rid of the warning when authorizing the app for your google account;
+- To get rid of the warning when authorizing the app for your google account;
 https://support.google.com/cloud/answer/7454865

-Also, the Authorized Origins and Redirect URI must be changed in the Credentials section of the projcet in Google Cloud Console
+- The Authorized Origins and Redirect URI must be changed in the Credentials section of the projcet in Google Cloud Console

+- express-session package is using MemoryStore which doesn't work in production.
+A proper store must be used (refer to npm page of [express-session](https://www.npmjs.com/package/express-session)).
+Also, while setting the session's config, secure flag should given as true for https.